luiz-lvj/ethsingapore-2024/README.md

 The vault is designed to handle **deposits** in the form of **stablecoins**.
 These stablecoins provide a stable asset base for vault management and are key to ensuring predictable and secure operations for depositors.
 Here’s how the deposit process works:

-- **Depositor Interaction**: When a depositor wishes to contribute to the vault, they deposit a **stablecoin** (such as USDC or DAI).
+- **Depositor Interaction**: When a depositor wishes to contribute to the vault, they deposit a **stablecoin**  (the currency of the protocol, USDC for example).
 However, before the deposit is accepted, the protocol needs to determine the **quota price** of the vault, ensuring that the depositor’s position is accurately valued based on real-time market data.

 - **Chainlink Price Feeds**: To ensure accurate pricing, the protocol integrates **Chainlink oracles**.
 These oracles fetch the latest price data from decentralized sources, ensuring that the vault’s quota price is always up-to-date and tamper-proof.
 The depositor’s position is then calculated based on the vault’s current value, and they receive **ERC20 tokens** that represent their share or position in the vault.